-The South African Insurance Crime Bureau (SAICB) was officially launched in 2008 to address organised fraud and crime in the short term insurance industry.
-Since then, SAICB has established itself not only as a valuable tool in the fight against insurance crime and related fraud, but has also brought the various agencies working in the broader fight against commercial crime.
+The South African Insurance Crime Bureau (SAICB) was officially launched in 2008 to address organised crime in the short term insurance industry.
+Since then, the SAICB has established itself as a valuable tool in the fight against insurance crime and related fraud, bringing together various agencies working in the broader fight against commercial crime.
 In addition to partnering with insurers and law enforcement agencies to assist in detecting and investigating insurance fraud and prosecuting insurance criminals, the SAICB leverages multiple resources to educate the public and facilitate internal and external data sharing initiatives.

 While the main focus of the SAICB is to address organised fraud and crime, the SAICB also investigates repeat offenders and fraudsters that target multiple insurance companies.
 Our aim is not to replace the internal fraud investigation units of the insurance companies but to specifically look at fraud and crime being committed across the industry, and affecting multiple companies, i.e. syndicated crime and fraud.